 To explain the methods, we will use a dataset that contains information about the Sales Amount of some sellers for the first two months.
 Here, we have used the SUM function to calculate the total sales for each month.
 We will try to prevent the formulas in Cell C11 & D11 from being deleted.

-1. Lock Cells to Prevent Formula from Being Erased in Excel
+1. Locking Cells to Prevent Formula from Being Deleted in Excel

 In the first method, we will lock cells to prevent the formula from erasing in Excel.
 The process is easy but lengthy.
 So, follow the steps below carefully to learn the whole method.